fgolge/ArcherPrototype/README.md

 # ArcherPrototype
- An archer character created as an 3rd person shooter prototype with character and animation BPs.
+ An archer character created as a 3rd person shooter prototype with character and animation BPs.
 Sparrow character assets from Epic's Paragon were used.